benhoyt/benhoyt.github.com/writings/prig.md

 hello
 ```

 Should you use Prig?
 I'm not going to stop you!
 But to be honest, you're probably better off learning the ubiquitous (and significantly terser) AWK language.
+It's a brilliant, 45-year-old tool that's still quite widely used for text and data processing in 2022.
+The original book by A, W, and K called [*The AWK Programming Language*](https://en.wikipedia.org/wiki/The_AWK_Programming_Language) is really good.

 You might also use it if you need an *executable* for some data processing, for example in a lightweight container that doesn't have `awk` installed.
 For cases like this, you can use `prig -s` to print the source, `go build` the result, and copy the executable to the target -- no other dependencies needed.

+If you want to integrate AWK into your Go programs, or just want to learn how an AWK interpreter works, check out my [GoAWK](https://github.com/benhoyt/goawk) project.

-In any case, I'd love to hear your feedback: if you have any ideas for improvement, or if you make an `rp` or Prig variant in another language, get in touch.
+I'd love to hear your feedback about Prig: if you have any ideas for improvement, or if you make an `rp` or Prig variant in another language, do say hello!

 {% include sponsor.html %}